 The city's darkest days came during the Nazi occupation of World War II.
 First, its Jewish residents were forced into a tiny ghetto.
 They rose up…and were slaughtered.
 Then, its Polish residents rose up…and were slaughtered.
 In retaliation, Hitler ordered the block-by-block destruction of the city.

 While the Nazis destroyed the city, the approaching Soviets sat across the river, watching and waiting.
-As the smoke cleared and the Nazis retreated, the Red Army marched in and claimed the pile of rubble that was once Warsaw.
+As the smoke cleared and the Nazis retreated, the Red Army marched in and claimed the pile of rubble that had once been Warsaw.
 It would be another 45 years before the Soviets would leave and the Poles could freely govern their capital and their country.

 The city has two historic districts: the 13th-century Old Town and the 15th-century New Town.
 Both are nearly complete 20th-century reconstructions, right down to the higgledy-piggledy charm of the colorful buildings.
 Just two generations after the war, it is amazing to see vacationing Germans and Russians stroll through the Old Town Square — joking, enjoying ice cream cones, and snapping photos.